 A Conforming mortgage won't allow this practice, and this makes it harder to qualify.
 This means that if you have a co-signer, they must live on the property once the loan has gone through.

-The low downpayment requirement coupled with allowing looser credit standards than typical conforming mortgages makes FHA loans a widely popular option.
+The low down payment requirement coupled with allowing looser credit standards than typical conforming mortgages makes FHA loans a widely popular option.
 In 2016 FHA loans represented 19.9% of home purchases, 10.9% of refinances & 15.8% of the total mortgage market.
 The following table shows how popular FHA loans have been over time by loan count.
 FHA loans represent a slightly lower share of dollar amount as FHA loans tend to skew lower than the national average loan amount.